claresudbery/clare-wiki-ably/pages/think/events/workshops/remote-coding-tools.md

 - This is how they will connect
     - Because they have the pw, you can ignore the popup that asks you to accept their connection
 - You'll need a separate machine for each set of users (eg if running a workshop with pairs, a separate machine for each pair or mob - if only one mob, only one machine needed)
+- It won't work unless you're attached to the instance via RDP and you've launched AnyDesk
 - I found the Invite button didn't work - it was just always disabled no matter what
     - but it's fine, you don't need it
     - just give users your ID and they can use that to connect